 Professor David Mackey

-Professor David Mackey oversees LEI’s Clinical Genetics and Epidemiology department.
+Professor David Mackey oversees LEI’s Clinical Genetic and Population Health department.
 He has spent 20 years studying the genetics of the optic nerve, with Leber Hereditary Optic Neuropathy the topic of his doctoral thesis.

 Dr Livia Carvalho